-Each procession is organised by a different “cofradia” or brotherhood.
-They start from various churches around La Vila and finish at the Iglesia de Nuestra Señora de la Asunción in the Plaza de la Iglesia.
-The cofradía members wear long robes and many also wear the pointed hoods (known as capirotes).
+In a normal year, each procession is organised by a different “cofradia” or brotherhood.
+They start from various churches around La Vila Joiosa (as Villajoyosa is known in the local Valenciano language) and finish at the Iglesia de Nuestra Señora de la Asunción in the Plaza de la Iglesia in the heart of the old town.

 Perhaps the most atmospheric procession is around the narrow streets of the old town (above).
-There is something almost hypnotic about the rhythmic swaying of the Virgen carried on the shoulders of the faithful, accompanied by the mournful notes of the band slow marching behind.
+There is something almost hypnotic about the rhythmic swaying of the Virgen carried on the shoulders of the costaleros, accompanied by the mournful notes of the band slow marching behind.
 The procession halts at a series of altars around the old town, with an acapella hymn and a prayer at each one.

 Try also torrijas, the Spanish version of eggy bread, traditional at Easter.
 They are basically bread dipped in beaten eggs and then fried.
 The torrijas below also have a layer of crema catalana on top for good measure!

-© Guy Pelham 2017
+© Guy Pelham